-Campus police offer a Campus Safety and Security class thru MCC 101 College Experience.
+Campus Police offer a Campus Safety and Security class thru MCC 101 College Experience.
 The seminars last 50 minutes and are offered four times per year.
 Several useful topics are explored including public safety assistance, available resources, regulations, what do in case of emergency, and active shooter awareness training.

-Campus police officers hold a number of awareness campaigns and promotions including, "Chat with A Cop" focusing on a hot or specific topic.
+Campus Police officers hold a number of awareness campaigns and promotions including, "Chat with A Cop" focusing on a hot or specific topic.
 Students, faculty and staff can participate in an interactive session with officers in the Commons.
 Distracted driving awareness, seatbelt awareness and sexual assault prevention discussions and campaigns are held annually.

 Mental health awareness is important to the safety and security of the campus.
-McHenry County College Police are participants in the "One Mind" pledge, where the community, public safety and mental health professionals work together to improve police response to persons affected by mental Illness.
-As part of this pledge MCC Police Officers have become Crisis Intervention Trained to better serve our community.
+Campus Police officers are participants in the "One Mind" pledge, where the community, public safety and mental health professionals work together to improve police response to persons affected by mental Illness.
+As part of this pledge Campus Police officers have become Crisis Intervention Trained to better serve our community.

-MCC Police have also signed the Affirmation of Shared Principles which is a pledge of ten principles that reinforces our police department's commitment to equal and fair treatment of everyone.
+Campus Police have also signed the Affirmation of Shared Principles which is a pledge of ten principles that reinforces our police department's commitment to equal and fair treatment of everyone.